 While Salinger was a prolific writer, many of his essays were rejected or delayed in publishing.
 One essay that was a success was called “Slight Rebellion off Madison”, which featured a surly teenager named Holden Caulfield.
 This character would later become the protagonist in Salinger’s best-known work The Catcher in the Rye.

 Salinger was quoted as saying that The Catcher in the Rye is about “an individual’s alienation in a heartless world.”
 He later revealed in another interview that Holden is very reflective of how Salinger himself thought and felt during his own teenage years.
-While Holden feels alienated from the world in the novel, millions of teenagers embraced him as someone who understood their own thoughts and feelings about the world around them.
 The novel itself, however, became one of the most contested books on school reading lists and in libraries across the country.
 It was even outright banned in some places, with the coarse language and brief sexual content being cited as the reasons why the book was inappropriate for anyone under 18 to read.
 For teenagers though, Holden’s stream-of-consciousness was an accurate reflection of their own feelings of apathy and confusion as they tried to navigate their high school years.